All Episodes

 And I just have this resentment inside of myself.

-Every time I see a Hispanic, I I just I become so angry inside because I know that my husband, I'm a stay-at-home mom, is paying for that person.
+Every time I hit the ATM machine and I have to select my English language, every time I see a Hispanic, I just become so angry inside because I know that my husband, I'm a stay-at-home mom, is paying for that person.

-I know my husband's hard work and and all the choices we're making are being affected by people who are here illegally.
+I know my husband's hard work and all the choices we're making are being affected by people who are here illegally.

 And I'm so sick of the word immigrant.